vinayakmishra4/DS-ML-COURSE/POWER-BI/DATA-VISUILZATION/Readme.md

 2. Select the **Tree Map** visual from the **Visualizations** pane.
 3. Add a **Category** field to the **Group** field.
 4. Add a numerical measure, such as **Revenue**, to the **Values** field.
-5. Optionally, add a **Subcategory** field to display hierarchical information.
+5. Optionally, add a **Subcategory** field for hierarchical detail.
 6. Use the **Format** pane to customize colors, titles, labels, and borders.

 ### 🧩 Example: Revenue by Product Category